Pete Davidson criticized for 'SNL' joke about congressional candidate

 Crenshaw took a diplomatic approach.
 He responded on Twitter, saying: "I try hard not to offend; I try harder not to be offended."
 However, he did say "SNL" should try to be more sensitive to veterans.

-NBC and "Saturday Night Live" didn't immediately respond to a request for comment.
+NBC and "Saturday Night Live" declined to comment.
 NBC and NBC News are owned by NBCUniversal.

 "Getting dumped by your pop star girlfriend is no excuse for lashing out at a decorated war hero who lost his eye serving our country," said Jack Pandol, a spokesman for the National Republican Congressional Committee.
 "Pete Davidson and NBC should immediately apologize to Dan, and to the millions of veterans and military families who tune in every weekend — because they are not laughing."

-Many chimed in on Twitter, al though some noted what they ccharacterized as the double standard of supporters of President Donald Trump.
+Many chimed in on Twitter, although some noted what they characterized as the double standard of supporters of President Donald Trump.

 Davidson criticized not only others during his segment, but also himself.